 Johanna Dwyer on the challenges of research organizations

 R&D-focused organizations are up against significant challenges when selecting the right mix of projects to push forward.
-Johanna Dwyer discusses the challenges inherent to selecting projects that meet overall business and portfolio goals.
+Johanna Dwyer discusses the challenges inherent to project selection to achieve overall business and portfolio goals.

 Johanna Dwyer is an IP and technology strategy specialist with over 20 years’ experience leading IP, R&D, and innovation including experience developing IP strategy and management processes at Saudi Aramco, Federated Wireless, and Blackberry.
 She has a Sloan Fellow MBA in Innovation and Global Leadership from MIT, is a Senior Member of the IEEE, and a reviewer for the Research Technology Management journal.
 She is an inventor on 83 patent families including 188 worldwide granted patents.
 Johanna is the founder and CEO of QipWorks.